We're a boutique law firm - which means you get to work directly with one of our founding partners.

 • The child’s preferences (who they would like to live with)

-The judge will look at other evidence presented at the hearing to determine the type of custody that is in the child’s best interest.
+The judge will look at other evidence presented at the hearing to determine the type of custody that is in the child’s interest.

 Often, parents can come to an agreement outside of court.
 They must still provide the court with their agreement.
-The judge will consider all factors and determine if the agreement meets the child’s best interest.
+The judge will consider all factors and determine if the agreement meets the child’s interest.

 What is Legal Child Custody in the Bronx?